hamoid/Fun-Programming/processing/ideas/2013/09/processingCodeJam/README.md

 Sketch > Import Library > Add Library > OscP5 > Install

 The goal is to have each of us write a program that listens to the mice and keyboards of all other participants in the room.
-One by one we will connect our laptops to the proyector, our processing program will listen to the input coming from all other computers and our program will do something with that input.
+By turns we will connect our laptops to the proyector, our processing program will listen to the input coming from all other computers, and our program will do something with that input.
 We could build a collaborative drawing program, a chat program, a multiplayer game, or something else.